Luiss1776/osTicket-Prereqs/README.md

 <p>
 DOWNLOADING osTicket

-Download OsTicket from the installation files
-Copy and extract the upload folder into the c:\inetpub\wwwroot, rename “upload” to osTicket Opening the downloads folder, open two file explorer folders next to each other, On one of the  file explorer folders, you will want to open, This Pc, followed by Windows C:, Inetpub, and then wwwroot on the other File explorer tab you will want to open, this PC, Downloads, osTicket, and finally drag the “Upload” folder over to the other file Explorer tab to create a new file into the wwwroot.
-Next rename the upload file from wwwroot to osTicker.
-Once rename go back to IIS and restart the server
+Download osTicket from the installation files.
+Copy and extract the upload folder into the c:\inetpub\wwwroot, and rename the “upload file” to "osTicket.
+Opening the downloads folder, open two file explorer folders next to each other.
+On one of the file explorer folders, you will want to open, This Pc, followed by Windows C:, Inetpub, and then wwwroot.
+On the other File explorer tab you will want to open, this PC, Downloads, osTicket, and drag the “Upload” folder over to the other file Explorer tab to create a new file into the wwwroot.
+Next, rename the upload file from wwwroot to osTicket.
+Once renamed, go back to IIS and restart the server.
 </p>
 <br />